ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Related Work

 \section{Related Work}

 In this section, we connect test-time entropy minimization and self-supervised learning through their shared challenge of collapse, and relate our approach to these areas.

 \textbf{Test-Time Entropy minimization} seeks to promote confident predictions by minimizing the prediction entropy on test data.
 Tent~\citep{wang2021tent} first exploits this scheme for test-time model adaptation to novel and out-of-distribution environments.
-Unlike \textit{test-time training} approaches~\citep{sun2020test,liu2021ttt++,bartler2022mt3,gandelsman2022tmae}, which train an extra auxiliary self-supervised branch to produce learning signals from test data, test-time entropy minimization~\citep{wang2021tent,niu2022eata,marsden2024universal,lee2024deyo,zhang2025come,hu2025beyond,niu2025sar2} removes reliance on the source training process and adapts an arbitrary model on-the-fly by using its own predicted labels for self-training, establishing the fully test-time adaptation paradigm that is more practical in real-world applications~\citep{niu2024foa,tan2025uncertainty,deng2025zoa,liang2025comprehensive,niu2025spa}.
-Test-time entropy optimization has attracted growing interest in various fields, such as incentivizing knowledge in large language models during inference~\citep{jang2025self,zuo2025ttrl,Hu2025TLM}, and adapting a fixed policy network to evolving environments in real-time~\citep{xu2025test}, showing great potential.
+Unlike \textit{test-time training} approaches~\citep{sun2020test,liu2021ttt++,bartler2022mt3,gandelsman2022tmae}, which train an extra auxiliary self-supervised branch to produce learning signals from test data, test-time entropy minimization~\citep{wang2021tent,niu2022eata,marsden2024universal,lee2024deyo,zhang2025come,hu2025beyond,zhang2025otvp} removes reliance on the source training process and adapts an arbitrary model on-the-fly by using its own predicted labels for self-training, rendering it practical in real-world applications~\citep{niu2024foa,liang2025comprehensive}.
+Recently, test-time entropy optimization has attracted growing interest in various fields, such as incentivizing knowledge in large language models during inference~\citep{jang2025self,zuo2025ttrl,Hu2025TLM}, and adapting a fixed policy network to evolving environments in real-time~\citep{xu2025test}.

 Nevertheless, as highlighted by~\citet{niu2023sar}, entropy minimization is inherently unstable and prone to collapse, \eg, converging towards constant one-hot outputs that trivially minimize the entropy loss without meaningful predictions.
-To improve stability, subsequent methods explored strategies such as sample filtering~\citep{niu2023sar,lee2024deyo,Hu2025TLM}, uncertainty quantification~\citep{zhang2025come}, and parameter restoration~\citep{chen2024cross,marsden2024universal}.
+To improve stability, subsequent methods explored strategies such as sample filtering~\citep{niu2023sar,lee2024deyo,Hu2025TLM}, uncertainty quantification~\citep{zhang2025come}, and parameter selection~\citep{chen2024cross,marsden2024universal,zhang2025dpcore}.
 Despite these advances, collapsed constant solutions remain valid optima in prior methods, so stability often hinges on heuristics, thresholds, or extra compute, leaving methods sensitive to architectures and domains, where robust architectural design is largely underexplored.
 Our \methodname fills this gap by introducing asymmetry that rules out trivial minima in test-time entropy minimization, while remaining efficient by avoiding augmentations and extra encoder passes.